AMWA-TV/bcp-007-01/README.md

 ### How does it work?

-- It specifies how NDI senders and receivers are defined within the scope of IS-04 and IS-05.
+- It specifies how NDI senders and receivers are defined within the scope of IS-04 and IS-05
-- It specifies how connections can be made to non-NMOS NDI senders.
+- It specifies how NDI receivers can be connected to NMOS NDI senders or native NDI senders
-- It defines the representation of muxed NDI flows of video, audio and metadata.
+- It defines the representation of muxed NDI flows of video, audio and metadata

 <!-- INTRO-END -->